Posted: 5/12/22 | May 12th, 2022

-- Walk the Golden Gate Bridge – When it opened, it was the world’s longest and tallest suspension bridge, stretching some 4,200 feet.
+- Walk the Golden Gate Bridge – When it opened, the Golden Gate Bridge was the world’s longest and tallest suspension bridge, stretching some 4,200 feet.
 It offers incredible views of the bay and the ships coming and going.
 You can walk across it too.

 - Take a food tour – San Francisco is known for its foodie culture.
 If you want to cast a wide culinary net and try a lot of different cuisines and dishes, consider taking a food tour.
-Some companies to check out are Wild SF Tours, Secret Food Tours, and TasteBud Tours.
+Some companies to check out are SF Native Tours and Secret Food Tours.
+Tours are generally around $79 USD.

 - Explore Chinatown – When immigrants from China first came to America, many set up shop in San Francisco.
 Today, in the biggest Chinatown in the US, you’ll find some of the best Chinese food in the country, as well as wonderful teahouses, bars, souvenir stalls, and fortune cookie makers.